 - What’s the interest rate on your mortgage?

-With clearer numbers to tell you where you stand today, your investment priorities start coming into focus.
-That said, there are so many variables involved, it may be worth consulting with a financial professional – especially if the dollar amounts are significant.
+With clearer numbers to tell you where you stand today, your investment priorities, short and long term financial goals start coming into focus.
+That said, there are so many variables involved, it may be worth consulting with an independent financial advisor for a financial needs analysis – especially if the dollar amounts are significant.